inma-no/advertsspec/specification.md

 	<div id="Banner" data-responsive="225h" onclick="window.open('http://www.url.no','new_window');">

 Or alternativly you can add an event listener using JavaScript.

+Note: [Paid links are required by Google](https://support.google.com/webmasters/answer/96569?hl=en) to have the attribute `rel="nofollow"`

 ## 4. Default styling of Banner